I love putting on makeup. It’s so much fun to experiment with new products and techniques and watch as they change your face.

 That’s what I used to tell myself, and I was SO wrong.
 Here’s why:

 All that dirt and makeup on our faces can easily end up inside our pores, clogging them up and causing pimples.
 And, dealing with pimples is never fun.
 They always appear at the worst possible moment, and take forever to heal.

 By the way, this applies to you even if you don’t wear makeup.
 Dirt, pollutants, excess oil, and all kinds of crap get in touch with our skin daily.
 You want to get that all off before you go to bed, or you’ll have to deal with pimples, too.

-2. When your skin is clean, it better absorbs skincare products
+2. Clean skin better absorbs skincare products

-3. Washing your face at night helps to prevent acne
+3. Cleansing skin helps prevent acne

 Do you wash your face at night?